top of page

 chrissy.jpg

-Christine has over 25 years in corporate administration management in various industries, with strengths in finance, legal & corporate
+Based in Perth, Ms. Christine Everest has over 25 years in corporate administration management in various industries, with strengths in finance, legal & corporate

 compliance.
 She oversees a portfolio of projects as part of the Strep A Translation team at The Kids Research Institute Australia.